RagsFTW/RagsFTW.github.io/_posts/2019-1-1-VulnHub-Bulldog-1.md

 A fun [VulnHub](https://www.vulnhub.com/) system, and now my first blog post are in the books!

 For this VulnHub system, I chose "[Bulldog 1](https://www.vulnhub.com/entry/bulldog-1,211/)".
 Bulldog 1 was created by my friend and colleage [Nick Frichette](https://frichetten.com/).
 Bulldog 1 was labeled as a "Beginner / Intermediate", making it perfect for someone who is new to penetration testing.
 Overall, my impression of Bulldog 1 was positive.
-I thought the advertised difficult was accurate: there were things I knew off the top of my head, and there were things I had to Google.
+I thought the advertised difficulty was accurate: there were things I knew off the top of my head, and there were things I had to Google.
 Without further delay, let's get root!

 ## Where To Start
 Tackling a VulnHub machine is always going to be a bit different than a production system at a company, but the methodology is roughly the same.
 While there is some debate over the actual steps, they will typically contain the following phases: Recon, Scanning, Exploitation, and Post-Exploitation.
 Some may add in phases like scoping or reporting, or have different names for these phases.

 ## Scanning
 Wait?
 What happened to the Recon phase?
 This is one of those things that is different about a VulnHub challenge.
 Since I already know what my target is, I don't really have to do recon, and can just move into scanning.
-If there were an actual company target, or something I would do professionally, then I would be learning as much as possible about the company and their systems minus any actual network or phyiscal interaction with the systems.
+If this were an actual company target, or something I would do professionally, then I would be learning as much as possible about the company and their systems minus any actual network or phyiscal interaction with the systems.

 ### Nmap
 Nmap is typically the "go-to" first tool when conducting a pen test or a Capture the Flag (CTF).
 On my local network, Bulldog 1 recieved an IP address of 192.168.56.4.
 So lets get started...